 Edmonton Prolife's Collection

 Edmonton Prolife's Collection: Our office has a large variety of books, videos, DVDs, and workshop materials, all of which are available for loan.
 See Edmonton Prolife's Collection for books, DVDs, and pamphlets that can be borrowed from Edmonton Prolife.
 We also have pamphlets available for distribution to the public.
-Give Karen at the office a call at 780-425-1637 or email us at email@example.com to make arrangements for picking up the resource you'd like to borrow.
+Give our office a call at 780-425-1637 or email us at email@example.com to make arrangements for picking up the resource you'd like to borrow.

 Finding Pro-life Resources: Some Tips